geerlingguy/ansible-collection-mac/roles/homebrew/README.md

 Whether to upgrade homebrew and all packages installed by homebrew.
 If you prefer to manually update packages via `brew` commands, leave this set to `false`.

+    homebrew_cask_upgrade_all_packages: false

+Whether to upgrade homebrew and all cask applications installed by homebrew.
+If you prefer to manually update packages via `brew` commands, leave this set to `false`.

     homebrew_taps:
       - homebrew/core
       - { name: my_company/internal_tap, url: 'https://example.com/path/to/tap.git' }